MaraRinn/WOLF-Tutorial/notes.md

 This will be enough to support production up until around the point we have a thousand Material Kits hoppers.

-Note that Material Kits and Specialized Parts are also required for Colony Supplies and Machinery.
-Colony Supplies are required to manage passenger routes in WOLF, Machinery is only used in MKS.
+Note that _Material Kits_ and _Specialized Parts_ are also required for _Colony Supplies_ and _Machinery_. _Colony Supplies_ are required to manage passenger routes in WOLF, and apart from being required for _Colony Supplies_, _Machinery_ is only used in MKS.

 #### Expansion Shipyard